patrickjamesmarcellana/VOICEiT-A-Music-Forum-Website/README.md

 ## Sample Accounts

 The default database comes with pre-created accounts that may be used in the web application.
-Here are their respective credentials.

 | Username              | Password         |
 | --------------------- | ---------------- |